Updated September 2019

 Medical Marijuana in Montana

-Medical marijuana patients won a major victory in 2004, when voters passed Initiative 148 with 62% of the vote.
+Medical marijuana patients won a major victory in 2004 when voters passed Initiative 148 with 62% of the vote.
 Senate Bill 423 passed in 2011 to expand the state’s list of approved conditions.
-Since, the Montana government has enacted policies that create severely limited medical marijuana access, but just recently voters passed an initiative that expands the program and removes the restrictions that had been preventing patients from accessing the medicinal cannabis they need.
+Since that time, the Montana government has enacted policies that have severely limited medical marijuana access, but in 2016 voters passed an initiative that expanded the program and removed many of the restrictions that had been preventing patients from accessing the medicinal cannabis they need.

 Like in other medical marijuana states, patients in Montana must have a written statement from a doctor and be approved by the state’s medical marijuana program.